-If you are looking to check events further in the future or customize your schedule, the pop-out calendar is the best tool.
+If you are looking to check events further in the future or customize your schedule, the pop-out calendar, available on Edsby web browser logins, is the best tool.
 Access this by clicking on the icon in the upper right corner of the Edsby schedule or by clicking the Calendar icon in the Navigation bar.
-This gives you a classic Month/Week/Day view that makes it easy to navigate around your calendar.
+This classic Month/Week/Day view makes it easy to navigate around your calendar on a web browser.

 Customizing the calendar

 Is your schedule or calendar becoming too cluttered with events from extraneous groups?
 Schedules and Calendars can be customized to only show the calendars from particular groups, classes, or schools.

 Use the checkboxes on the left side of the personal calendar to streamline which calendars will appear in the personal calendar and schedule.
 Checked boxes indicate the calendars which appear in the calendar, while unchecked boxes indicate the calendar has been unsubscribed from.

 In this example, the student has unsubscribed from the calendars for their district, Book Fair, Fall Fair, and Quebec City Trip.
 The events from the district or these groups will not be visible in their calendar or home screen schedule.
 The student can still visit the district or group pages and view upcoming events from there.

 Customizations to the calendar are saved and do not reset when the student exits the calendar or logs out of Edsby.
 If students would like to resubscribe to a calendar again, they must do it manually through their personal calendar.